TYLERSFOSTER/Discrete-Signal-Tonality/README.md

 Welcome to `disig`, a Python package that allows users to compute and manipulate [...]

 ## *TODO*s
-- Fix path where visualizer is saving images
+- pylint everything
-- Get rid of TeX rendering in and finish `./README.md`
+- Finish `./README.md`
 - Generate examples with accompanying diagrams
 ##